 New Voices in Children's Literature: Tassy Walden Awards are judged on the basis of literary and/or artistic merit and quality.
 Awards are not for didactic intent nor for popularity.
 In evaluating submissions, judges consider excellence achieved among the following areas: For Writers: Establishment of the theme; plot development; character development; depiction of setting; suitability of material for a child audience; overall presentation, including clarity, accuracy, and organization of material.For Illustrators: Artistic technique; ability to convey story, theme, characters, plot, information, setting, and mood through pictures; suitability of style of illustration for a child audience.The following forms are available to download:

 Each year workshop(s) are offered in locations around Connecticut.
 The workshop(s) are open to the public and free to attend and are facilitated by published children's authors and illustrators and award winners of the New Voices in Children's Literature competition.
 The workshop(s) provide potential entrants with guidance in preparing Tassy Walden Award submissions according to the entry requirements; provide insight into the standards of the children's book publishing industry; and answer questions about this field and writing and illustrating for an audience of children.
-Workshops are completed for this year.
-Check back in fall of 2016 for workshops to support the 2017 competition.
+Workshops are being scheduled.
+Check back for workshop dates to support the 2017 competition.